 All of those are patently absurd reasons to hire someone for a critical revenue-producing role in your company.
 And yet we know it happens.

-But what's even worse is to use the candidate assessment after concluding that you've found the right person.
+But what's even worse is to use the sales aptitude test after concluding that you've found the right person.
 Once you're emotionally committed, you'll naturally focus your energy on discounting any negative assessment results.
 This means you'll waste time on interviews with inappropriate candidates, and eventually you'll hire some who will never succeed - because you like them and you "trust your gut."

 And then, taking it a step further, it's unlikely that you'll conclude it was your error.
 So when it becomes clear that you've made yet another costly hiring mistake, you'll protect yourself by announcing that the assessment is somehow flawed.